- Haloperidol oral tablet is only available as a generic drug. There is no brand-name version.

 - uncontrollable tongue or chewing movements, smacking lips, or puffing cheeks

 - persistent uncontrollable movements in your legs

-- dystonia.
-This is abnormal movement and prolonged contractions caused by disordered muscle tone.
-Symptoms may include:
+- dystonia (abnormal movement and prolonged contractions caused by disordered muscle tone), with symptoms such as:

 - uncontrollable muscle spasms in your face, hands, arms, or legs